-Eat 1-2 servings of these per day, as they tend to be higher in sugar per serving than the fibrous/leafy carbs.
+Eat one to two servings of these per day, as they tend to be higher in sugar per serving than the fibrous or leafy carbs.
 Some examples include: all types of berries, apples, oranges, grapefruit, carrots, beets, cherries, and peaches.
 Try to eat at least a little bit of protein and fat along with these carbs to help keep your blood sugar nice and stable.
-A serving of these types of carbs is usually ½ – ¾ cup.
+A serving of these types of carbs is usually one-half to three-fourths cup.

-Eat 1-2 servings of these 2-3x per week (after weight training or intense workouts) to help replenish muscle glycogen.
+Eat one to two servings of these two to three times per week (after weight training or intense workouts) to help replenish muscle glycogen.
 Some examples include: rice, oats, all varieties of potato, and quinoa.
-A serving of these carbs is typically around 1 cup cooked.
+A serving of these carbs is typically around one cup cooked.